XJINE/Unity_FormerlySerializedAsHelpers/README.md

 <img src="https://github.com/XJINE/Unity_FormerlySerializedAsHelpers/blob/main/Screenshot.png" width="100%" height="auto" />

-Open and save all scenes to apply FormerlySerializedAs.
+Update all related assets that have the target type component or field to apply ``FormerlySerializedAs``.
+Be sure to backup your project before using.

 ## Importing